 One often raised point is how long it takes for anabolic steroids to leave the body.
 Most steroids become undetectable by test after a month.
-There is a lot of evidence to show that tests have failed to pick up heavy steroid usage in the past.
+In addition, evidence shows that trials have failed to pick up heavy steroid usage in the past.

 For years, Lance Armstrong was famous for duping the anti-dopers at the Tour de France.
 The Tour has some of the most rigorous testing procedures globally.
-Lance showed us no matter how sophisticated the testing process, you can beat it.
+However, lance showed us no matter how sophisticated the testing process, you can beat it.

 Many natural bodybuilding competitions have fewer resources to provide the same level of gold-standard testing.
 So there is controversy about whether steroid abusers are slipping through the net.
 Do cheaters lose their doping gains before a competition?
 Evidence has shown they do not.
 So there is still much debate about whether a 10-year stipulation is adequate or is just for show.

 Many competitors know when a drug does not appear positive on a drug screen.
 Most cheaters believe they are natural because they do not take drugs during competition.
 So they are natural at the time of competition.
 People also point to Dennis Wolf as an example of a bodybuilder who, some suggest, is too large to have achieved it through his diet, workouts, and natural supplements.

 However, Dennis is an idol who has competed and won countless competitions.
 So to be clear, there is no evidence to suggest anything other than he is clean.
 But the naysayers still rumor, and so the controversy continues.

 We talked about Andro and how that crosses the line into doping.
 But there are other drugs that some ‘drug-free’ athletes consider acceptable, which are almost undetectable.
 Most screening processes do not pick up HGH, for example.
 Insulin is a natural chemical that bodybuilders can abuse and is also challenging to detect.
 Here are some ways that competitors cheat: